-Hapkido is a Korean martial art.
-It is a form of self-defense that uses clamps, pressure points, throws, kicks and punches.
+Hapkido is a Korean martial art .
+It is a form of self-defense that uses locks, pressure points, throws, kicks, and punches.
 Practitioners of Hapkido train to counter the techniques of other martial arts.
-There are also traditional weapons such as short stick, rope, nunchakas and sword.
-Hapkido focuses on both short and long range combat.
-By using good footwork and the body well, one tries to master stronger opponents.
+There are also traditional weapons such as short sticks, ropes, nunchaks, and swords.
+Hapkido focuses on both short and long-range combat.
+By using good footwork and the body well, one tries to overcome stronger opponents.

 History of Hapkido

-The birth of modern hapkido can be traced to a group of Korean nationalists in Korea's post-Japanese colonial period led by Choi Yong Sul.
+The birth of modern hapkido can be traced to a group of Korean nationalists in the post-Japanese colonial period of Korea led by Choi Yong Sul.
 His most prominent students were Suh Bok Sub, Ji Han Jae, Kim Moo Hong and Myung Jae Nam.
 Choi Yong Sul was sent to Japan as a young boy and returned to Korea with techniques that resemble a precursor to Aikido.
-A controversial story says Choi was adopted by Takeda Sokaku at the age of 11.
-He lived and trained with the master in a dojo on Mount Shin Shu for more than 30 years.
-This story is contradicted by people who say that Choi was just a simple worker in Takeda's house.
-The truth lies somewhere in the middle, as always.
+A controversial story says that Choi was adopted by Takeda Sokaku at the age of 11.
+He lived and trained with the master in a dojo on Mount Shin Shu for over 30 years.
+This story is disputed by those who say that Choi was merely a simple worker in Takeda 's home.
+The truth, as always, lies somewhere in the middle.

 Choi's first student was Suh Bok Sub and he was the first to open a doho.
 In 1948, when Suh Bok Sub was still in his 20s, he had already earned a black belt in judo and graduated from Korea University.
-After seeing Choi successfully defend himself against a group of men, he asked Choi to teach him this martial art as well.
-In 1951, Suh opened the first real dojang and called it the Korean Yu Kwan Sool Hapki Dojang.
-The first symbol, designed by Suh, used to represent this martial art was an inward arrowhead.
+After seeing Choi successfully defend himself against a group of men, he asked Choi to teach him the art.
+In 1951, Suh opened the first real dojang and named it the Korean Yu Kwan Sool Hapki Dojang.
+The first symbol, designed by Suh, that was used to identify the art was an inward arrowhead.
 During this period, Choi worked as a bodyguard for Suh's father who was a congressman.
-Suh claims that in 1959 he and Choi decided to shorten the name to hapkido.
+Suh claims that in 1959, he and Choi decided to shorten the name to hapkido.

 Principles of Hapkido

-On the hard/soft scale of martial arts, hapkido ranks somewhere in the middle.
-It uses the soft techniques from Jiu Jitsu and the hard techniques from taekwondo.
-Hapkido is an eclectic martial art and different hapkido schools apply the different techniques.
+On the hard/soft scale of martial arts, hapkido falls somewhere in the middle.
+It uses the soft techniques of Jiu Jitsu and the hard techniques of Taekwondo .
+Hapkido is an eclectic martial art and different hapkido schools apply different techniques.
 Some core techniques are used in every school and all techniques must follow the three principles of hapkido:

 - No resistance (Hwa)